After the Semester

 Also review the course from an aesthetic point of view.
 Does it look the way you envisioned it?
 Is it easy to read and navigate?
 Are the pages pleasing to the eye?

 Course statistics within your LMS can reveal which course elements students engaged with most, and may help you identify areas students underutilized.
-Canvas, Blackboard, Moodle, and others have various reporting mechanisms to help you sift through this data.
+Blackboard, Moodle, and other LMS platforms have various reporting mechanisms to help you sift through this data.
+Canvas, for example, has course statistics that display trends such as student log in and course access data, assignment submissions, and file storage information.

 Post-course is also an ideal time to review the tools you used, then research and integrate new technology or instructional methods that could enhance students’ learning.